gtbjj/gtbjj.github.io/_drafts/rpg/DND5E-Superunknown-3.md

     - remaining ghouls (horde health %) / 2 = number of driders that attack ghouls
     - he is written with thoughts being attacked by swarms of spiders
   - if Players win
-    - Ellion tries to barter:  says there's a Skeleton King, a Lich, haunting the Tirstram cathedral and he "has what you (Digoria) seek
+    - Ellion tries to barter:  says there's a Skeleton King, a Lich, haunting the Tirstram cathedral and he "has what you (Digoria) seek"
     - he knows this because of diety assistance
     - if players try kill him, CON DC 20 to not be overwheled thoughts of being covered by spiders
+    - if Ellion Wins:  he is petrified at sight of Karasou
+      - says he was freed by his sire Phage (appears w/ Oni) after she learned of his betrayal

   - Tall woman clad in black (Loth) slowly approaches Ellion, speaking in all tongues.
   - makes his body freeze
   - Speaks in commone:  "knows of Ellion's betrayal to her and his loyalty to the necromancer, Cain."